 Radioactive iodine therapy is a type of internal radiotherapy treatment for thyroid cancer.
+It can also help to diagnose and treat some other cancers and conditions.

 This is known as targeted radiotherapy because the treatment goes straight to the cancer and has very little effect on healthy cells in the body.